Divine Justice

 Because these pilgrims follow the Spirit’s lead, their actions match their faith.
 Indeed, the Scriptures affirmed: “For as many are led by the Spirit of God, they are the sons of God” (Romans 8:14).

-(Thus, every point on the efficiency line of the Cryptogram defines the limiting, positive action—divine service—for each assigned level of faith; alternatively, each point defines a matching pair of faith and divine service necessary to main balance on the efficiency line.
+(Thus, every point on the efficiency line of the Cryptogram defines the limiting, positive action—divine service—for each assigned level of faith; alternatively, each point defines a matching pair of faith and divine service necessary to maintain balance on the efficiency line.
 See Figure 4).

 It becomes apparent, from the foregoing discussion, that to be justified, one’s actions must either match one’s faith, or at the least be within the constraints of the Grand Law.
 Divine Justice, therefore, stipulates that: